Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Dataset Details

 \section{Dataset Details}

-We provide a detailed description of the datasets used in our experiments, based on the English subset of LongBench \citep{bai2024longbench}.
-LongBench is a long-context benchmark covering diverse tasks designed to evaluate the capabilities of language models in understanding and reasoning over extended textual inputs.
-It consists of six task categories, each comprising multiple representative datasets:
+We provide details of the LongBench \citep{bai2024longbench} datasets used in our experiments.
+LongBench is a long-context benchmark covering diverse tasks for evaluating language models under extended-context settings.
+We use the following English task categories: